aregtech/areg-sdk/examples/12_pubsvc/ReadMe.md

 ## Sub-Projects

 1. **12_generated**:
-   - This code is generated from the [HelloWorld.siml](./res/HelloWorld.siml) Service Interface document during CMake configuration or as a pre-build action in Visual Studio.
+   - Contains code is generated from the [HelloWorld.siml](./res/HelloWorld.siml) Service Interface document during CMake configuration or as a pre-build action in Visual Studio.
 The generated code automates **Object RPC** message creation and dispatching, improving efficiency in communication between the *Service Provider* and *Service Consumer*.
 Object RPC is used for **IPC**, ensuring seamless remote interaction between processes.

 2. **[12_pubservice](./pubservice/)**:
    - An application acting as a network-discoverable *Public Service* provider.
 It listens for remote requests from consumers and processes them.
 Multiple *Service Consumers* can connect to the provider simultaneously, sending requests to be handled.